Visas and immigration

 To get this visa, you will need to show evidence of earnings or savings that demonstrate that you can support yourself long-term in Portugal.
 For long-term religious stays, you will need to provide a letter or certificate from the religious organization or congregation.

-This is a special Portuguese visa program that is designed to attract foreign investment into Portugal.
+The Golden Visa is Portuguese visa program that is designed to attract foreign investment into Portugal.
 The Portuguese golden visa scheme speeds up the process for foreign investors from non-EU countries if they invest in Portugal to a certain value.

 Provided they meet the conditions under this scheme, non-EU citizens will receive a Portuguese residence permit and can later apply for full Portuguese citizenship.